VirtualFlyBrain/VFB2/content/en/hosted/abd1-5-catmaid.md

 This resource provides wild-type reference data for the abdominal nerve cord of first instar Drosophila larvae, serving as a baseline for comparative connectomics studies.
 Virtual Fly Brain ensures its long-term availability to the research community.

+## Data status

+This volume is not being actively worked on.
+It contains **all** reconstructions regardless of publication status, completeness or correctness, so neurons found here should not be assumed to be finished or reviewed.
+The `papers` annotation marks the subset published in Valdes-Aleman et al. (2021), where this volume is referred to as Control-2; Control-1 is the [L1EM instance](/hosted/l1em-catmaid/), also hosted by VFB.

 ## Source Publications

 This dataset contains neuron reconstructions from multiple foundational connectomics studies: